A black swan is a term used in financial markets. It refers to an unexpected and dramatic event.

 He lay in the grave with Roman soldiers guarding the tomb but on the third day He rose triumphantly from the dead.
-His dead body was never found, to which the apostle Paul testified who knew the events from both Jewish officialdom’s viewpomt and the Christian standpoint.
+His dead body was never found, to which the apostle Paul testified, and he knew the events from the viewpoint of both sides – Jewish officialdom and the Christian standpoint.

 What does it teach?

 The resurrection shows us that 1.
-God accepted His sacrifice, 2. that atonement had been accomplished so that 3. forgiveness of sin is freely available through the Lord Jesus Christ.
+God accepted Jesus’ sacrifice on behalf of His people, 2. that atonement had been accomplished so that 3. forgiveness of sin is freely available through the Lord Jesus Christ.

 Jesus explained His death as a ransom to deliver His people from the guilt and consequences of their sins.
 “The Son of man came to serve and to give His life a ransom for many” Mat 20:28.
 His resurrection demonstrates His success.

 The greatest sinner will find Christ to be an adequate Advocate.
 This is why those who trust in Him will arrive in heaven.
 He will bring them there.
 This is why He says: “I am the Way, the Truth and the Life” Jn 14:6.

 It makes all the difference in the world, and in eternity too.